 Once the sauce has reduced, serve the pork over plain basmati rice or with a traditional Goan pav bread.
 The curry matures in flavor overnight - you could make it the night before you plan to serve it and it will taste so good!
 This is a great recipe for making in advance and freezing as well.

-Cut of pork: Go for pork cuts which have some amount of fat in them.
+Which cut of pork to use?
+Go for pork cuts which have some amount of fat in them.
 The presence of a little pork fat helps to cut through the spice and tanginess.
 Pork shoulder would be preferable to pork belly, which has more fat.

-Adjusting the heat from spices: As with most Indian recipes, you can adjust the level of spices in this curry to suit your preferences.
+How spicy should the curry be?
+As with most Indian recipes, you can adjust the level of spices in this curry to suit your preferences.
 If you prefer a milder curry, reduce the number of chilies.
 You can use regular dried red chilies or Kashmiri red chilies which impart more red color and less heat.
 Optionally, use paprika as a substitute.

-A hint of sweetness: A classic pork vindaloo has mild sweet notes, and the use of sweet spices such as cinnamon and cloves helps to round off the sourness in the curry.
-Additionally, I like to add a little brown sugar to temper the tanginess.
+Why should I add jaggery?
+A classic pork vindaloo has mild sweet notes, and the use of jaggery and sweet spices such as cinnamon and cloves helps to round off the sourness from the vinegar.
+Optionally, you can use brown sugar as well.

 More recipes for you to try